backtrace-labs/verneuil/README.md

-In addition to simply running this in production to confirm that regular single-node operations still work and that the code correctly paces its API calls, we use sqlite's open source regression test suite, after replacing the default Unix VFS with Verneuil.
+In addition to simply running this in production to confirm that regular single-node operations still work and that the code correctly paces its API calls, we use SQLite's open source regression test suite, after replacing the default Unix VFS with Verneuil.
-Unfortunately, some tests assume WAL DBs are supported, so we have to disable them; some others inject failures to exercise sqlite's failure handling logic, those too must be disabled.
+Unfortunately, some tests assume WAL DBs are supported, so we have to disable them; some others inject failures to exercise SQLite's failure handling logic, those too must be disabled.
 The resulting test suite lives at https://github.com/pkhuong/sqlite/tree/pkhuong/no-wal-baseline

-Configure a sqlite `build` directory from the mutilated test suite, then run `verneuil/t/test.sh` to build test executables that load the Verneuil VFS and make it the new default.
+Configure a SQLite `build` directory from the mutilated test suite, then run `verneuil/t/test.sh` to build test executables that load the Verneuil VFS and make it the new default.
 The test script also spins up a local minio container for the Verneuil VFS.